ANLGBOY/VAE-with-PyTorch/README.md

-# Variational Auto-Encoder(VAE) for MNIST
+# Variational Auto-Encoder(VAE) for Fashion MNIST
-PyTorch implementation of VAE for MNIST
+PyTorch implementation of VAE for Fashion MNIST

 ## Description
 This code is written for practice.
 It's almost as same as PyTorch's official example(check the reference below).